On symmetry groups of oriented matroids: Abstract

 \section{Abstract}

-Symmetry of hyperplane arrangements, point configurations and polytopes have been of great interests among many people, and have been studied extensively for a long time.
-On the other hand, symmetry of oriented matroids, combinatorial abstractions of them, is not understood so well.
+Symmetries of geometric structures such as hyperplane arrangements, point configurations and polytopes have been studied extensively for a long time.
+However, symmetries of oriented matroids, a common combinatorial abstraction of them, are not understood well.

-In this paper, we aim to obtain a better understanding of symmetry of oriented matroids.
-First, we focus on matroids and give a general construction that generates a $3$-dimensional point configuration with a matroidal symmetry that cannot be realized as a geometric symmetry.
-The construction is motivated by the fact that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point but there is no corresponding property for matroids.
+In this paper, we aim to obtain a better understanding of symmetries of oriented matroids.
+First, we put focus on symmetries of matroids, and give a general construction that generates a $3$-dimensional point configuration with a matroidal symmetry that cannot be realized as a geometric symmetry.
+The construction is based on the observation that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point but that there is no corresponding property for matroids.
 The construction suggests that the lack of the fixed point theorem generates a big gap between matroidal symmetries and geometric symmetries of point configurations.
-Motivated by this insight, we investigate some fixed point properties for symmetry groups of oriented matroids.
+Motivated by this insight, we study fixed-point properties for symmetry groups of oriented matroids.

 For rotational symmetries of oriented matroids, we prove a useful property, which corresponds to the uniqueness of fixed points (in the rank $3$ case).
 Using it, we classify rotational and full symmetry groups of simple oriented matroids of rank $3$.
 In addition, we define fixed-point-admitting (FPA) property for subgroups of symmetry groups of oriented matroids, and make classification of rotational symmetry groups with FPA property of simple acyclic oriented matroids of rank $4$.
 We conjecture that the symmetry group of every acyclic simple oriented matroid has FPA property.